How Much Does a Precise Zoned Heating and Cooling Solution Cost?

 The first step to understanding the cost of a new Carrier Ductless total comfort system for your Southern New Jersey area home is to understand the individual elements that contribute to that cost:

 A. New equipment.
-Each Carrier total comfort solution includes an outdoor unit, indoor unit(s), controls and parts including the refrigerant line-set, wiring and electrical accessories.
+Each Carrier's total comfort solution includes an outdoor unit, indoor unit(s), controls, and parts, including the refrigerant line-set, wiring, and electrical accessories.
 Conditioning one room or zone comes at a significantly different price than heating and cooling a home with eight or more zones.
 Generally, new equipment comes in at $3,000 to $15,000.
 Your costs will vary and may be higher or lower than this estimate.
-Additionally, solutions that are just for air conditioning may be different than options that allow the units to provide both heating and air conditioning to the room.
+Additionally, solutions that are just for air conditioning may be different than options that allow the units to provide heating and air conditioning to the room.

 B. Labor and Equipment.
-In addition to the cost of the equipment, there is the cost for design and installation of the system, customized for your home and needs.
-In general, the cost is approximately equal to the cost of the equipment itself, that covers our certified and trained technicians who can handle refrigerants safely, as well as perform the plumbing and electrical work necessary for an installation.
-Labor costs also vary depending on the complexity of the installation, and this may vary depending on the type of home you own as well.
+In addition to the equipment cost, there is the cost of the design and installation of the system, which is customized for your home and needs.
+In general, the cost is approximately equal to the cost of the equipment itself, which covers our certified and trained technicians who can handle refrigerants safely and perform the plumbing and electrical work necessary for an installation.
+Labor costs also vary depending on the installation's complexity, which may vary depending on the type of home you own.

 C. Possible additional costs

 1. Electrical.
-These systems require a 240V outlet, which can cost between $200 to $1,000.
+These systems require a 240V outlet, which can cost between $200 and $1,000.
 The price will increase if your home’s electrical panel requires a new 240V circuit.
-To avoid surprises, securing an estimate before purchasing a new system is always advised.
+To avoid surprises, it is always advised to secure an estimate before purchasing a new system.

 2. Equipment pad or stand.
 Creating an even surface underneath the outdoor unit for proper drainage generally costs $50 to $300.
-Alternatively, units can be mounted on brackets, so be sure to discuss the possible alternatives with us when designing your system and picking the best location for the outdoor unit.
+Alternatively, units can be mounted on brackets, so discuss the possible alternatives with us when designing your system and picking the best location for the outdoor unit.

 3. Ductless or ducted?
 Choosing ducted indoor units introduces a price that is difficult to generalize.
-Some homeowners might be installing ductwork for the first time while others may be repurposing some of their existing ductwork, which adds a level of complexity – adding potentially 75 percent to the labor cost.
-One of the best things about Carrier total comfort systems, especially for older homes throughout our area, is that they can be installed without ductwork, saving you the time, money and inconvenience of retrofitting a home with ductwork.
+Some homeowners might install ductwork for the first time, while others may be repurposing some of their existing ductwork, which adds complexity – potentially 75 percent to the labor cost.
+One of the best things about Carrier total comfort systems, especially for older homes throughout our area, is that they can be installed without ductwork, saving you the time and money and the inconvenience of retrofitting a home with ductwork.

 4. Controllers.
-There are many controller options to choose from with Carrier’s ductless systems.
-What you select will affect the cost.
+Carrier’s ductless systems offer many controller options, and what you select will affect the cost.
 Wall-mounted units come standard with a handheld wireless controller.
-If you want a wired thermostat that allows remote control through a smartphone app, that can be an additional cost that is directly related to the cost and compatibility of the thermostat with your selected system.
+A wired thermostat that allows remote control through a smartphone app can be an additional cost that is directly related to the cost and compatibility of the thermostat with your selected system.

 D. Any additional equipment needed for unique situations.
-Some homes need a little extra something; this is true for older homes, high-performance homes, and homes in the mountains, or near the water.
-Some of these homes may require specialized designs and/or equipment, all of which impacts the cost of the system.
-Carrier ductless uses inverter technology that’s designed to provide comfortable indoor temperatures even in extreme cold-climate conditions (as low as minus 22 degrees Fahrenheit) while saving energy and money- we’ve got solutions that can work in any of the winter weather Mother Nature can dish out here in New Jersey- and in the Summer, even when the weather is above 100 degrees- we’ve got you covered!
+Some homes need a little extra something; this is true for older homes, high-performance homes, and homes in the mountains or near the water.
+Some of these homes may require specialized designs and/or equipment, all of which impact the cost of the system.
+Carrier ductless uses inverter technology designed to provide comfortable indoor temperatures even in extreme cold-climate conditions (as low as minus 22 degrees Fahrenheit) while saving energy and money- we’ve got solutions that can work in any winter weather.
+Mother Nature can dish out here in New Jersey- and in the Summer, even when the weather is above 100 degrees- we’ve got you covered!

-As you can see, there are a lot of variables that affect the estimated cost of a Carrier ductless total comfort system.
-While it is impossible to get a precise estimate of your costs without consulting a local contractor like us here at Ben’s ProServ, there is some third-party data available regarding the low end of the cost range.
-Angie’s List published an article in June, 2015 that stated the average price for a ductless system was between $3,000 and $5,000 for a single zone.
+As you can see, many variables affect the estimated cost of a Carrier ductless total comfort system.
+While it is impossible to get a precise estimate of your costs without consulting a local contractor like us here at Ben’s ProServ, some third-party data is available regarding the low end of the cost range.
+Angie’s List published an article in June 2015 that stated the average price for a ductless system was between $3,000 and $5,000 for a single zone.

-Additional zones can be added- and often you can add multiple indoor units without requiring additional outdoor units, which helps keep costs down.
-For full home systems with 8 or more zones, you may be looking at close to $20,000, or about the same price of a traditional, full home central heating and air conditioning system.
+Additional zones can be added—and often, multiple indoor units can be added without requiring additional outdoor units, which helps keep costs down.
+For full home systems with 8 or more zones, you may be looking at close to $20,000, or about the same price as a traditional, full-home central heating and air conditioning system.

-Depending on your home and your needs, the best way to find out how much a system would cost is to give us a call here at Ben’s ProServ.
-As a licensed Carrier contractor, we can save you money by designing a system that works for your home and provides the comfort you need for your home- and for your budget.
+Depending on your home and your needs, the best way to determine the cost of a system is to call us at Ben’s ProServ.
+As a licensed Carrier contractor, we can save you money by designing a system that works for your home and provides the comfort you need for your home—and your budget.

-To get a better idea of what a solution might look like for your home, give us a call.
-We’ve worked on homes throughout the Southern New Jersey area covering Vineland, Pennsville, Millville, Woodstown, Bridgeton and Hammonton, and we’d be happy to show you some of our work.
-We’ve likely done an installation in your town, or on a home just like yours, and you can get a feel to what the solution looks like and what we helped the owners achieve.
-Whether you live in a colonial, ranch, cottage-style, split level, cape, victorian, townhome, or even a condo, we’ve worked on a home like yours and can show you what might be possible.
+For a better idea of what a solution might look like for your home, call us.
+We’ve worked on homes throughout the Southern New Jersey area, covering Vineland, Pennsville, Millville, Woodstown, Bridgeton, and Hammonton, and we’d be happy to show you some of our work.
+We’ve likely installed in your town or on a home like yours, and you can get a feel for what the solution looks like and what we helped the owners achieve.
+Whether you live in a colonial, ranch, cottage-style, split-level, cape, victorian, townhome, or even a condo, we’ve worked on a home like yours and can show you what might be possible.

 Call Today for a Ductless Mini Split Cost Estimate

 Give us a call here at Ben’s ProServ.
-When you meet with us, discuss how many zones you want, where indoor and outdoor units might go, whether you need cooling only or heating and cooling, if you prefer ductless or ducted options (or a mix) and any special considerations.
-We’ll also talk to you about what to expect during the installation process.
+When you meet with us, discuss how many zones you want, where indoor and outdoor units might go, whether you need cooling only or heating and cooling, if you prefer ductless or ducted options (or a mix), and any special considerations.
+We’ll also discuss what to expect during the installation process.

-Sounds pretty good, right?
-Soon you’ll have your estimated cost, and after that – a future filled with personalized comfort and energy savings.
+That sounds pretty good.
+Soon, you’ll have your estimated cost and a future filled with personalized comfort and energy savings.

 Additional Resources: